rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 - [5.
 Example: User Interest](#5-example-user-interest)
 - [6.
 Example: Keyboard](#6-example-keyboard)

-## 3. App Provided Extension
+## 3. Provided By Extension
-Firebolt OpenRPC **MUST** support a `boolean` `x-app-provided` extension property on the `capabilities` tag that denotes a method is provided by some app on the device.
+Firebolt OpenRPC **MUST** support a `string` `x-provided-by` extension property on the `capabilities` tag that denotes a method is provided by some app on the device registeringf or the specified provider API, e.g. `Module.onRequestMethod`.

+The method denoted by `x-provided-by` is referred to as the "provider" or "provider method" for the remainder of this document.

+The method with the `x-provided-by` extension is referred to as the "app provided method" for the remainder of this document.

-The `x-app-provided` extension **MUST NOT** be used on a method with any value in the `x-provides` extension.
+The `x-provided-by` extension **MUST NOT** be used on a method with any value in the `x-provides` extension.

-If a method has a `capabilities` tag with `x-app-provided` set to `true` then it **MUST** `use` a single capability or `manage` a single capability, but not both.
-Any such method is referred to as an "app provided method" for the rest of this document.
+An app provided method **MUST** `use` a single capability or `manage` a single capability, but not both.

-If an app provided method's `capabilities` tag has an `x-app-method` string property, then:

-> The method denoted by the `x-app-method` property **MUST** provide the same capability that is either used or managed by this method; This method is referred to as the "provider" for the rest of this document.
+The provider method **MUST** provide the same capability that the app provided method either uses or manages.

-If an app provided method's `capabilities` tag has no `x-app-method` property and the method has an `event` tag, then:

-> There **MUST** be another method that provides that capability via `x-provides`, and is a notification method (i.e. it has no `x-response` defined); This method is referred to as the "provider" for the rest of this document.
+If the app provided method has an `event` tag then the provider method **MUST** be a notification method (i.e. it has no `x-response` defined).

-If an app provided method's `capabilities` tag has no `x-app-method` property and the method does not have an `event` tag, then:
+If the app provided method has no `event` tag then the provider method **MUST NOT** be a notification method (i.e. it *does* have an `x-response` defined).

-> There **MUST** be another method that provides that capability via `x-provides`, and is not a notification method (i.e. it has an `x-response` defined); This method is referred to as the "provider" for the rest of this document.

 If an app provided method has no provider method, or more than one provider method, then it is not a valid Firebolt OpenRPC method schema, and a validation error **MUST** be generated.

 ### 3.1.
-Aggregated vs Single Providers
+Selecting the best provider app
-An app provided method's `capabilites` tag **MAY** have a `boolean` `x-aggregate` property which denotes whether or not multiple apps may provide responses to a single request of the method.
+An app provided method's `capabilites` tag **MAY** have the `x-provider-selection` property which denotes the method for selecting which app(s) will should provide the capability.

-If the `x-aggregate` property is not present then it defaults to `false`.
+If the `x-provider-selection` property is not present then it defaults to `"running"`.

+If `x-provider-selection` is set to `"active"` then the app selected to provide the value **MUST** be the `foreground` or `background` app with a bias for `foreground` apps and ties broken by which app was mostly recently foreground and fullscreen.

+If `x-provider-selection` is set to, or defaults to, `"running"` then the app selected to provide the result **MUST** be an app that is currently in the `foreground`, `background`, or `inactive` states, biased in that order, with ties broken by which app was most recently foreground and fullscreen.

+If `x-provider-selection` is set to `"all"` refer to [Selecting of all provider apps](#31-selecting-all-provider-apps), below.

+If the app provided method does not have an `event` tag and no matching app provides the required capability then the calling app **MUST** receive an error that the capability is unavailable and not a result.

-If an app provided method has an `event` tag then the `capabilities` tag **MUST NOT** have the `x-aggregate` property set to `true`.
+If the app provided method has an `event` tag then event registration **MUST** not return an availability error due to a lack of providers, since one may be launched at a future point.

+**TODO**: ^^ do we want to scan the catalog and see if it's even possible to have an app that provides it?
+Seems heavy/overkill and dives into a spec we don't have yet.

+### 3.2.
+Selecting all provider apps
+An app provided method's `capabilites` tag **MAY** have the `x-provider-selection` property set to `all` which denotes that all providers of this capability may provide responses to a single request of the method.

-If an app provided method has `x-aggregate` set to `true` then:
+If an app provided method has `x-provider-selection` set to `all` and the app provided method does not have an `event` tag then:

 > The method **MUST** have a result with the type set to `array`.
 >
 > The `items` schema of the array **MUST** match the `x-response` schema on the provider method.
 >
-> The final result returned by the app provided method **MUST** be a flattened array with all of the calculated results from each provider.
+> The final result returned by the app provided method **MUST** be a flattened array with all of the values from all providers.

-Otherwise, if `x-aggregate` is `false` (explicityly or by default):
+Otherwise, if `x-provider-selection` is set to `all` and the app provided method has an `event` tag then:

-> The method **MUST** have a result, which can by any type.
+> The method result schema **MUST** match the `x-response` schema on the provider method.
 >
-> The result schema **MUST** match the `x-response` schema on the provider method.
->
-> The final result returned by the app provided method **MUST** be the [calculated result](#33-calculating-the-final-result) from the selected provider.
+> The app provided method **MUST** dispatch a single, separate event with the value from each notification made by any provider.

-### 3.2.
-Selecting the best provider app
-If a method does not have `x-aggregate` set to `true` then it **MAY** have a `boolean` `x-app-selection` property which denotes how to pick a single app to provide the response.

-If the `x-app-selection` property is not present then it defaults to `false`.

-If `x-app-selection` is set to `"presentation"` then the app selected to provide the result **MUST** be the `foreground` or `background` app.

-If `x-app-selection` is set to `"presentation"` and neither the `forground` or `background` app provides the required capability then the calling app **MUST** receive an error and not a result.

-If `x-app-selection` is set to `"recent"` then the app selected to provide the result **MUST** be the most recently launched app that provides the required capability.

 ### 3.3.
 Calculating the final result
 For each app provided method result, the result **MUST** be calculated with the following potential transformations.

-If an app provided method has `x-aggregate` set to `true`, then the term "calculated result" refers to the items of the app provided method result array for the remainder of this section.
+If an app provided method has `x-provider-selection` set to `all` and the app provided method does not have an `event` tag, then the term "calculated result" refers to the items of the app provided method result array for the remainder of this section.

-If an app provided method has `x-aggregate` set to `false` or the property does not exist, then the term "calculated result" refers to the app provided method result for the remainder of this section.
+Otherwise, the term "calculated result" refers to the app provided method result for the remainder of this section.

 #### 3.3.1.
 Composite Results
 An app provided method may be configured to use the provided value as the calculated result, or to compose it into an object along with other values.

-If the app provided method does not have an `event` tag then:
+If the app provided method does not have an `event` tag:

-> If an app provided method's `capabilities` tag has an `x-composite-result` property set to `true`, then the app provided method result schema **MUST** have a property that matches name and schema of the provider method result, and property's value **MUST** be set to the value returned by the providing app for the final result.
+> If the calculated result schema matches the provider method result schema then the provider method result value **MUST** be passed through as-is, this is *not* considered a "composite result."
 >
-> If an app provided method's `capabilities` tag does not have an `x-composite-result` property or it is `false`, then the calculated result schema **MUST** match the app provided method result schema and the value of the calculated result **MUST** be the value returned by the providing app.

-If the app provided method has an `event` tag then:

-> If an app provided method's `capabilities` tag has an `x-composite-result` property, then every property of the provided method result schema that has a matching name and schema *parameter* in the provider method **MUST** have that property set to the value of the matching parameter from the provider notification for the final result.
+> Otherwise, if the calculated result schema is an object with a property whose name and schema matches the provider method result name and schema then the provider method result value **MUST** inserted into an object under the property name; this is refered to as a "composite result" for the rest of this document.

+If the app provided method has an `event` tag:

+> If the calculated result schema matches the provider method's *last* parameter schema then the value of that parameter **MUST** be passed through as the calculated result value as-is.
 >
-> If an app provided method's `capabilities` tag does not have an `x-composite-result` property, then the calculated result schema **MUST** match the *last parameter* of the provider method and the value of the calculated result **MUST** be the value of that parameter from the provider notification for the final result.
+> Otherwise, if the calculated result schema is an object with a property whose name and schema matches the provider method's *last* parameter name and schema then the value of that parameter **MUST** inserted into an object under the property name; this is refered to as a "composite result" for the rest of this document.

 #### 3.3.2.
 Inserting the appId
 An app provided method may be configured to insert the providing app id into composite results.
 This is not allowed in non-composite results to avoid collisions with the provder method sending an appId and Firebolt overriding it.

-If an app provided method's `capabilities` tag has an `x-composite-result` property set to `true` then the method **MAY** have an `x-app-id-property`.

-If an app provided method's `capabilities` tag has an `x-composite-result` property set to `false` or does not have the property then the method **MUST NOT** have an `x-app-id-property`.

-If an app provided method's `capabilities` tag has an `x-app-id-property` property, then the calculated result schema **MUST** have a property with that name, and property's value **MUST** be set to the the appId of the providing app for that calculated result.
+If a "composite result" was used to wrap the provider method value and the app provided method's schema has an `appId` `string` property at the top level then the property's value **MUST** be set to the the appId of the providing app for that calculated result.

 ## 4. API Gateway
 The Firebolt API Gateway **MUST** detect app-passthrough APIs and map the `use`/`manage` APIs to the corresponding `provide` APIs by parsing the Firebolt OpenRPC Specification and following the logic outline in this document.